bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
 Not sure if pre or post Gatsby.
 * Don't style selected verse when verse bar is shown.
-* Get rid of outline in mailing list input.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.